Ghazvinie/custom-speechkit-audio-player/player-attempts/3/README.md

 The player is now complete and should operate fully.

-This guide provided the basic functionality for the player to be usable, and examples of how this funtionality can be expanded upon to bring additonal features.
+This guide provided the basic functionality for the player to be usable, and examples of how this functionality can be expanded upon to bring additional features.
 With this in mind it is worth spending time experimenting and developing other features you deem worthwhile.